Mission Statement

 Employees are encouraged to make use of the extensive resources available on the Internet, to the extent that they are useful in accomplishing their work for Job Path.
 Certain restrictions are necessary to comply with applicable laws and to protect Job Path’s reputation and its relationship with the government.

+All personal use of the Internet must take place during personal time, not Job Path time.
 You may not use the work time of your Job Path colleagues to assist you in your personal use of the internet.

 No employee may use the e-mail system in a manner that may be construed by others as harassing or offensive based on race, national origin, sex, sexual orientation, age, disability, religious beliefs or any other characteristic protected by federal, state or local law.